AmirHmZz/mpbridge/README.md

   all modified files and folders into board and also pull changes from board and exits.
 * If a conflict occurs, `mpbridge` will choose the **local version** of file automatically and overwrites it on connected board.
+* You can speed up syncing with `--use-hashtable` which allows mpbridge to cache calculated hashes on remote device.
+By using hashtable you won't be able to track files which are modified by remote device because hash is calculated at uploading stage.

 #### ⚜️ Development Mode